apisnetworks/apiscp-docs/docs/admin/PHP-FPM.md

 EditDomain -c apache,webuser="$(get_config mydomain.com siteinfo admin_user)" -D mydomain.com
 ```

-apnscp will change ownership on all files matching the previous user ("apache") to the new user "myadmin".
+ApisCP will change ownership on all files matching the previous user ("apache") to the new user "myadmin".
 Ownership change from a system user to an account user is an irreversible process.
 Now, files created by the web server will be under the account username. *Should and weakness exist* in any web app on the account that allows an attacker to run arbitrary code, then the attacker now has unrestricted access to all users on the account.

 This is an extremely dangerous configuration that should be avoided at all costs.